 Eligible participants may make pre-tax deferrals, after-tax Roth 401(k) deferrals, or a combination of both, up to 50% of their annual eligible compensation, provided the amounts do not exceed the annual IRS limits.
+Effective January 1, 2020, eligible participants may make after-tax deferrals to the Plan.
 Such deferrals are withheld by the Company from each participant's compensation and deposited in the appropriate investment option in accordance with the participant's directives.
 Employees hired on or after January 1, 2011 but prior to January 1, 2013 were automatically enrolled and deemed to have elected pre-tax deferrals in an amount equal to 3% of compensation, with this amount increasing by 1% each April 1 of each successive plan year to a maximum of 10% of compensation, as defined, unless otherwise elected.
 Employees hired on or after January 1, 2013 are automatically enrolled and deemed to have elected pre-tax deferrals in an amount equal to 6% of compensation with this amount increasing by 2% each April 1 of each successive plan year to a maximum of 16% of compensation, unless otherwise elected.
-Participants who are 50 years of age or older by the end of a particular plan year are eligible to defer an additional portion of their annual compensation as catch-up deferrals, up to the annual IRS limit.
-Participants can elect to invest in any combination of the available investment options offered under the Plan, in addition to mutual funds and exchange-traded funds available through a self-directed brokerage account.
-However, participants may not elect to invest more than 20% of their account in the Intel Stock Fund.
-Participants may change their investment elections daily.